nanako0707/myapp/README.md

 - [ ] Surgical procedure list display function
   - [ ] Show the number of comments
 - [ ] Operation procedure creation function
-  - [ ] Operation name, procedure and creation date are required
+  - [ ] Surgery name, medical department, procedure required
-  - [ ] You can post the procedure in Markdown format
+  - [ ] You can post instructions in Markdown format
 - [ ] Surgical procedure editing function
-  - [ ] Procedure list, creation and editing can be executed only by the logged-in user.
+  - [ ] Procedure list, creation, and editing can be executed only by the logged-in user.
-  - [ ] Editor's name, edit date, status (change/no change/editing) are required
 - [ ] Operation procedure deletion function
   - [ ] Procedure can be deleted only by administrator
+- [ ] Card payment function
+  - [ ] You can register as a premium member by paying a fixed fee (1000 yen charge on the   27th of every month).
+You will be able to use the procedure posting / editing function
-- [ ] Stock function of procedure
+- [ ] Procedure stock function
-  - [ ] Regarding procedure stock, you can only do it once per procedure
+  - [ ] Regarding the stock of procedures, you can only do this once per procedure
 - [ ] Comment function and stock function can be executed without page transition
-- [ ] Mail function
+- [ ] Notification function
-  - [ ] All users will be notified by email when comments/procedures are created/edited
+  - [ ] Upon completion of comment/procedure creation/edit, all users will be notified by   email
 - [ ] Search function
   - [ ] Keyword (fuzzy) search for medical department/surgery name, search for each status,   or narrowed search
 - [ ] Comment function
   - [ ] It is possible to comment on the surgical procedure
 - [ ] Procedure list sort function
-  - [ ] Procedures can be displayed by medical department or by update date/time
+  - [ ] Procedures can be displayed by medical department (alphabetical order)
 - [ ] Batch processing
-  - [ ] Notify users who have not confirmed the changed procedure regularly (every Monday at 8 o'clock)
+  - [ ] Periodically (every Monday at 8:00) notify users who have not confirmed the changed procedure.
 - [ ] Notification function
   - [ ] You will be notified on the screen when you comment or stock the procedure you posted.
+  - [ ] When creating/changing a procedure or commenting, all users will be notified by email.

 ## Catalog design,Table_Definition,Screen transition diagram,,Wire frame
 * https://docs.google.com/spreadsheets/d/e/2PACX-1vQBI5Za3X0_-KUGobWm3zLDX5_i1uQdEStIWrtyo4_UDet2LuzlMq6k_-4AZioMtwCug5dYjDX6eyK6/pubhtml